Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 - **kaggleusername** - specifies your kaggle user name
 - **kagglekey** - this is API key that can be obtained from your profile on the kaggle

+### Data provisioning
+Before we dive deep into training the model we need to upload the data from Kaggle dataset into the silo datastores in corresponding geolocations.
+This can all be performed with ease using **data provisioning pipeline**.
+To run it follow these steps:

+- Navigate to: `examples/pipelines/utils/upload_data/` folder
+- Run `submit.py --submit` command

+:warning: Proceed to next step only one the pipeline finishes.

 ### Model choice
 Please update [**config**](../../examples/pipelines/ccfraud/config.yaml), field `model_name` in the `training_parameters` section, to reflect desired model to be trained, options include: SimpleLinear, SimpleLSTM, SimpleVAE